youjibiying/GHSC_H-GNNs/README.md

 ### Dependency

-To run our code, the following Python libraries which are required to run our code:
+To run our code, the following Python libraries are required to run our code:

 ```
 pytorch 1.8.0+ (torch1.12)